tidyverse/tidy-dev-day/ai/ai-at-tdd.md

 * **Tests and other scaffolding.** AI can help participants draft test cases, check roxygen2 documentation, tighten a PR description, or untangle a git mishap.
 But they should understand what each test establishes, why it should fail before the fix, and why it should pass afterward.

 A good rule of thumb: *participants should be able to explain the problem, the approach they chose, the tests, and every material change in their PR to their reviewer.* If they cannot, they should pause and use AI—or a person in the room—to help them understand.
 That understanding is the part they came for.

+## Recommended reading

+[Code is the Byproduct](https://yagmin.com/blog/code-is-the-byproduct/) by Jim Yagmin, on getting better results from AI tools by using them to build understanding through precise, narrow questions rather than treating them as code generators.